cplagz/GarDoor-Car/README.md

 - [DHT22 module](https://www.aliexpress.com/item/32899808141.html) (optional)
 - Electrical cable (two-conductor) to connect the relay to your garage door control panel
 - Power source for NodeMCU: MicroUSB cable or 5V power supply
-- Male-to-female (and Male-to-male if you use HC-SR04 model ultrasonic sensor and need to connect four components to 5v power) breadboard jumper wires (Dupont)
+- Male-to-female (and Male-to-male if you use HC-SR04 model ultrasonic sensors and need to connect four components to 5v power using the breadboard power rails) breadboard jumper wires (Dupont)
 - Breadboard 400 tie-point or larger
 - Project box or case (optional)